ANZCOR Guidelines

 • Remove any object that could be used as weapons.

-• People who are calming may be of assistance and try to keep conflict partners away from the person.
+• People who are calming may be of assistance but try to keep conflict partners away from the person.

 • It is helpful to find someone the person knows and trusts to help with their care, but do not leave the scene to find that person.

-• If a person does become violent or you feel unsafe; stop managing them, move to safety and send for appropriate support and assistance.
+• If a person does become violent or you feel unsafe; stop managing them, move to safety and send for help by calling the emergency services number.

 • Watch for decreasing level of consciousness.